-This creamy chocolate ice cream is made with coconut milk and ribboned with flecks of semi-sweet chocolate for a decadent dessert that’s also dairy-free.
+Double Chocolate Coconut Ice Cream is made with coconut milk and ribboned with flecks of semi-sweet chocolate for a decadent, creamy dessert that’s also dairy-free.

 I’m not gonna’ lie, folks…ice cream is right up there amongst my least favorite foods to photograph.
 In fact, this is a post that almost didn’t come to be because I just didn’t feel that these photos were up to par.
 But I decided that this recipe was just too good not to share, and even if I made and photographed it on five more occasions, my photos probably wouldn’t turn out any better.
 I guess I’m just meant to eat ice cream, not take pictures of it. 😉